 or say it ourselves in the world that we grow

-I won’t abide the same recycled old sounds
+you say you won’t abide the same recycled sounds

-I won’t abide fear in my own hometown
+that you won’t abide fear in your own hometown

-Well, I’m done with a discourse of making the rounds.
+so you’re done with a discourse of making the rounds

-but I have had wounds that never did heal
+though you may have wounds that never did heal

 and you’ll never understand the reason we kneel